-Based in the small Hampshire town of Fleet, Kevin Ahronson works as a professional photographer with over four decades experience behind the camera.
+Based in the small Hampshire town of Fleet, Kevin Ahronson works as a professional photographer with over five decades experience behind the camera.

 He specialises in photographing people, both private clients (individual portraits, families, children and the occasional wedding) as well as those in the corporate sector.